lbechberger/LearningPsychologicalSpaces/Shapes/README.md

 ```

 The script takes the following optional arguments:
 - `-s` or `--subset`: Specifies which subset of the similarity ratings to use.
 Default is `all` (which means that all similarity ratings from both studies are used).
 Another supported option is `between` where only the ratings from the second study (found in `within_between.csv`) are used.
 Here, all items that did not appear in the second study are removed from the dissimilarity matrix.
+A third option is `cats` which only considers the categories used in the second study, but which keeps all items from these categories (also items that were only used in the first, but not in the second study).
 - `-n` or `--n_init`: Specifies how often the SMACOF algorithm is restarted with a new random initialization.
 Of all of these runs, only the best result (i.e., the one with the lowest resulting stress) is kept.
 Default value here is 4.
 - `-d` or `--dims`: Specifies the maximal number of dimensions to investigate.
 Default value is 20, which means that the script will run the MDS algorithm 20 times, obtaining spaces of dimensionality 1 to 20.
 - `-i` or `--max_iter`: Specifies the maximum number of iterations computed within the SMACOF algorithm.
 Default values is 300.